-- 1.24 The LD continued to produce Work Safety Alert in the form of animation videos to enable the industry to better comprehend how some accidents happened and the necessary safety measures to be taken to prevent such accidents.
-Two animation videos were produced, and uploaded to the LD's website and disseminated through various channels in 2021. - 1.25 In addition, the LD continued to give sub-titles to the animation videos in different languages of diverse races in order to enhance the publicity and promotion targeting workers of diverse races.
+1.25 The LD continued to produce Work Safety Alert in the form of animation videos to enable the industry to better comprehend how some accidents happened and the necessary safety measures to be taken to prevent such accidents.
+Two animation videos were produced, and uploaded to the LD's website and disseminated through various channels in 2022.
+The LD continued to give sub-titles to the animation videos in different languages of diverse races in order to enhance the publicity and promotion targeting workers of diverse races.